 The words “we”, “us” and “our” refer to Sullivan & Cromwell, and the words “you” and “your” refer to the job applicant or other person whose data we process.

 As part of any recruitment process, we collect and process personal data relating to job applicants, including special categories of data.
-It is our policy to deal with your personal information responsibly and in accordance with the requirements of applicable data protection laws, including the European Union’s General Data Protection Regulation (GDPR).
+It is our policy to deal with your personal information responsibly and in accordance with the requirements of applicable data protection laws, including the European Union’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).

 What personal information we collect

-- your name, address, contact details, including email address, telephone number and a photograph
+- your name, alias, postal address, contact details, including email address, telephone number and a photograph, SSN, driver’s license number, passport number

 - your date of birth, gender, marital status

-- details of your education background, qualifications, professional licenses and memberships, skills, experience and employment history, CV, interview notes, outcome of application
+- details of your education background, qualifications, professional licenses and memberships, skills, experience, employment, and employment history, CV, interview notes, outcome of application

 - information about your current level of remuneration, including benefit entitlements